scivision/gitMC/README.md

 These assume numerous subdirectories under `~/code`.
 They work very quickly for large numbers (100+) of repos.

-* `gitmodified` check if any local repos have pending changes
+* `gitstat` check if any local repos have pending changes
 * `gitcheck` check if any remote repos are ahead of local
 * `gitpull` Git pulls all repos
 * `gitfetch` Git fetches all repos